Looking for information about ProntoForms features and functionality? Visit our Product Documentation Portal.

 determines whether the Data Source exceeds the size limits.

-If a Data Source has more than 500 columns, regardless of tier, the system displays an error message and does not upload any data.
+If a Data Source has more than 500 columns or 32,767 characters in one cell, regardless of tier, the system displays an error message and does not upload any data.

 How to resolve a Data Source size limit issue